 The responsibility and power of a legal metrology officer is to conduct the inspection of quantity and error in packages at the premises of the wholesale dealer or retail dealer.
 The wholesale dealer and retail dealer of the prepacked commodity shall comply with all the legal metrology packaging rules and regulations as per the Indian legal metrology system.
-LMPC Registration and the LMPC certificate, LMPC License shall be obtained by the manufacturer, importer, or packer of the commodity.
+LMPC Registration and the LMPC certificate online, LMPC License shall be obtained by the manufacturer, importer, or packer of the commodity.

 Inspection of Quantity and Errors in Package

 Inspection can be done in the form of a test in relation to the net quantity contained in a package and shall be carried out at the premises of the retail dealer or the wholesale dealer unless in the following situations.

 - A complaint is received by the director or the controller, or any other legal metrology officer, that the package sold or delivered to the complainant or consumer does not contain the quantity declared on such package or on the label affixed thereto.

 - The director, controller, or any other legal metrology officer has reason to suspect that any package has been tampered with or there has been any pilferage or leakage of the commodity contained in the package.